Skip to contents

 lost_in_following_wave

-Name of the 'lost' indicator.
+Character string with the suffix for the "lost" indicator.
 If NULL, no 'lost' indicator is created.

 remove_selected_columns